flashwing-04/showtime-website-project-archive/content/ss23/master/m3-intu/features.md

 +++

 {{<section title="Interactive Learning Content">}}
 Intu incorporates interactive learning objects, providing users with the opportunity to actively engage with the content.
 This includes an animated, exploratory diagram that offers a guided view while also supporting full user control.
-In addition a practical implementation of the MVC Pattern enables students to better understand and explore relationships within the content.
+In addition, a practical implementation of the MVC Pattern enables students to better understand and explore relationships within the content.
 To ensure understanding and retention, Intu also features practical tasks for users to apply and test their newly acquired knowledge.
-In general Intu embodies a learning platform that purposefully uses interactive elements to maintain the learners attention.
+In general, Intu embodies a learning platform that purposefully uses interactive elements to maintain the learner's attention.

 {{</section>}}
 {{<mediathek id="5f19ea860f6a255d872152d7fd578551" title="Video: Showcase of Interactive Example">}}